mahdi-shafiei/STAT-4830/section/4/notes.md

 $$ \frac{d}{dx}f(x) = 3x^2 - 3 $$

 While we can compute this derivative by hand, PyTorch offers a powerful alternative - automatic differentiation.
-Here's how it works:
+Here's how you use it.

 ```python
 import torch